Brunswick County, North Carolina Drug Crimes Defense Attorneys

 Alternatives to Conviction and Incarceration

 The courts frequently look to alternative or deferred sentencing solutions, especially when the offender is young.
-The attorneys at Stiller Law, P.C. understand the sentencing options that judges have today.
+Stiller Law, P.C. understands the sentencing options that judges have today.
 Options such as the First Offender program can give the offender another chance.
 Other alternatives include treatment in exchange for a reduced or deferred verdict.
 We can discuss these possibilities with you.

 For a free initial consultation with a defense attorney at Stiller Law, P.C. call 910-457-5076, or contact us online.